-Normally, no bacteria is seen in the pleural fluid.
+Normally, no bacteria are seen in the pleural fluid.

 You may have a bacterial infection of the lining of the lungs (pleura).

 Broaddus VC, Light RW.
 Pleural effusion.
 In: Mason RJ, Broaddus VC, Martin TR, et al, eds.
-Murray and Nadel’s Textbook of Respiratory Medicine.
+Murray and Nadel's Textbook of Respiratory Medicine.
 5th ed.
-Philadelphia, Pa: Saunders Elsevier; 2010:chap 73.
+Philadelphia, PA: Elsevier Saunders; 2010:chap 73.

 McCool FD.
 Diseases of the diaphragm, chest wall, pleura, and mediastinum.
 In: Goldman L, Schafer AI, eds.
 Goldman's Cecil Medicine.
 24th ed.
 Philadelphia, PA: Elsevier Saunders; 2011:chap 99.